-Active Research Grant
+Active Research Grants

-Diverging national and digital war commemoration in the Philippines
+Diverging national and digital war commemoration in the Philippines (Principal Investigator)

 Book Projects in Progress